 You can go further in your research and take a look at their full-page in Alibaba.
 If you run into a page that has little information on it, discard it.

-5. Put together a list of possible manufacturers.
+5. Put together a list of possible partners to manufacture in China.

 You’ll get attention depending on how many units you want to order, who you are, and how busy the factory is.